-Business Continuity Policy Capital Management Policy Complaints and Handling Policy Compliance Policy Conduct Risk Policy Corporate Governance Policy Data Privacy Policy Fit and Proper Policy Internal Audit Policy Investment Management Policy Own Risk and Solvency (ORSA) Policy Outsourcing Policy Product Distribution Policy Product Oversight and Governance Policy Remuneration Policy Reserving Policy Risk Management Policy Underwriting Policy
+- Business Continuity Policy - Capital Management Policy - Complaints Handling Policy - Compliance Policy - Conduct Risk Policy - Corporate Governance Policy - Data Privacy Policy Fit and Proper Policy - Internal Audit Policy - Investment Management Policy - Own Risk and Solvency (ORSA) Policy - Outsourcing Policy - Underwriting, Pricing and Risk - Product Oversight and Governance Appetite Policy Policy - Disclosure Policy Reserving Policy - Risk Management Policy

-All policies are reviewed at least annually or when there are material changes to the business structure or changes in any process or processes, in order to ensure that they are up to date and that they reflect the controls intended to be put and kept in place by the Group.
+All policies are reviewed at least annually or when there are material changes to the business structure or changes in any process or processes, in order to ensure that they are up to date and that they reflect the controls intended to be put and kept in place by the Board.
 All policy reviews are documented and there will be an identified reviewer for each policy.
-Any reasons for change or otherwise is also documented.
+Any recommendation for change is proposed directly to the respective Board Committee and the Board gives the final approval or otherwise for any proposed changes.
+Any reason for change or otherwise is also documented.
 The Board of the Insurance Company ensures that all policies are communicated and understood throughout the organisation, and where necessary or applicable they are made known to any outsourced service providers.
-In addition to the above, other policies may be developed if required by its business profile or change any policy if required.
+In addition to the above, the Board may develop any other policies if required by its business profile or make changes to existing policies where required.